meerk40t/svgelements/README.md

 `from svg.elements import *`

+# Requirements

+None.

+# Compatibility

+Currently `svg.elements` is compatible with Python 2.7 and Python 3.6.
+Support for 2.7 will be dropped at Python 2 End Of Life January 1 2020.

 # Goals/Philsophy

 The goal of this project is to provide svg spec-like objects and structures.
 The svg standard 1.1 and elements of 2.0 will